 Origin of the concept ‘circular fashion’

-The concept ‘circular fashion’ was first coined and defined in June 2014 by Dr. Anna Brismar, head and owner of the Swedish consultancy firm Green Strategy.
-Dr. Brismar used the term circular fashion for the first time at an early project meeting when planning for a sustainable fashion event in central Stockholm (hereafter named CIRCULAR FASHION – SHOW & TALK 2014).
-As manager and developer of the event, Dr. Brismar introduced the first definition and principles of circular fashion, which formed the theoretical basis for the event as guidance for involved brands in the fashion show as well as for individuals participating in the two panels debates (who were key professionals in sustainable fashion and textiles in Sweden at the time).
+The concept ‘circular fashion’ was first coined and used in spring 2014 by two actors, almost simultaneously and independently of each other.
+One of these was Dr. Anna Brismar, head and owner of the Swedish consultancy firm Green Strategy.
+Dr. Brismar used the term circular fashion for the first time in June 2014 at an early project meeting when planning for a sustainable fashion event in central Stockholm (thereafter named CIRCULAR FASHION – SHOW & TALK 2014).
+As manager and developer of the event, Dr. Brismar introduced the first definition and principles of circular fashion, which formed the theoretical basis for the event as guidance for involved brands in the fashion show as well as for individuals participating in the two panel debates (who were key professionals in sustainable fashion and textiles in Sweden at the time).

-In fact, year 2014 was the year when the notion of a circular economy sailed in strongly on the political agenda in Europe and possibly elsewhere too.
+In fact, 2014 was the year when the notion of a circular economy sailed in strongly on the political agenda in Sweden and Europe and possibly elsewhere too.
 Apparently, the time was right for the two concepts of circular economy and sustainable fashion to merge.

 Definition of circular fashion